google/transit/gtfs-realtime/spec/en/service-alerts.md

 *   URL - link to your site explaining more about the alert
 *   Header text - a summary of the alert
 *   Description - a full description of the alert, which will always be shown alongside the header (so should not repeat this information).
+*   Created timestamp - a timestamp denoting the time when the alert was created.
+*   Last modified timestamp - a timestamp denoting the time when the alert was last modified.
+*   Closed timestamp - a timestamp denoting the time when the alert was closed.

 ### Time Range